Giovanni Battista Sidotti: Family

+Legacy

 Arai Hakuseki used the knowledge gained from his conversations with Sidotti to publish the Seiyō Kibun and the Sairan Igen.
 An image taken from his belongings, called oyayubi no seibozō (親指の聖母像, "Thumb-sized Image of Virgin Mary") was designated an Important Cultural Property by the MEXT and is now housed in the Tokyo National Museum.

-In 2014, the remains of Sidotti were discovered during the excavations of the former Kirishitan Yashiki.
+In 2014, three sets of remains were discovered during the excavations of the former Kirishitan Yashiki.
+The remains were identified as being highly likely to belong to Sidotti, Chōsuke and Haru.
 With a 2 million yen grant, Tokyo's National Museum of Nature and Science reconstructed his face through the reassembled fragments of his skull.